NAKSEUNGCHOI/Gas-sensors/README.md

 ## Release Notes

+* <pre> New Tube arrived.
+About to go install the MA350 on the rooftop                       11-22-2022</pre>
 * <pre> 300ml/min 60 ml/min for 5 wavelengths tests are done. missing 60 ml/min with UV+IR    9-12-2022</pre>
 * <pre> Created another python code to draw different plots for CO2 sensors                   9-12-2022</pre>
 * <pre> Wrote a python code to plot CO2 sensors - avg of two aranets for 4 sensors            9-08-2022</pre>